|

 ML mark [text-indent [1]]

-Start a marked list; the mark argument precedes each item.
+Start a list with the mark argument preceding each list

-text-indent overrides the default indentation of the list
+item. text-indent overrides the default indentation of the

 MT [type [addressee]]